MeerBiene/nginx_reverseproxy_template/README.md

  ## Setup (PRO):

- You probably now what to do.
+ You probably know what to do.

  ## Setup (ADVANCED):